The 10 Best Pre-Med Schools in the US

 Location: Baltimore, Maryland

-Johns Hopkins has two rounds of early decision applications.
+Johns Hopkins has two rounds of Early Decision applications.
 The deadlines for them are November 1st and January 3rd.
-Decision release comes out December 16th for round one and February 17th for round two.
-The regular decision deadline has the same January 3rd date but releases a month later, on March 17th.
+Decisions are released on December 16th for round one and February 17th for round two.
+The regular decision deadline has the same January 3rd date but decisions are released a month later, on March 17th.

 Johns Hopkins is the best answer for a non-ivy league option for a pre-med school.
 The university is considered one of the Ivy Plus Schools, a private college that rivals any Ivy League school.